-Parent-Child Garden is an opportunity for families to join together in the soothing environment of a Waldorf early childhood classroom to explore the rewarding and challenging task of raising young children.
-The weekly, teacher-led classes for babies, toddlers and pre-nursery children with a parent or caregiver are offered in eight-week sessions in the fall, winter and spring.
+Parent-Child Garden is our warm welcome to learning, where families join in an inviting Waldorf early childhood classroom to explore the rewarding and challenging task of raising young children.
+Weekly teacher-led classes, for babies, toddlers and pre-nursery children with a parent or caregiver, are offered in eight to ten week sessions in the fall, winter and spring.

 Parent Child Garden Age Groups

-The classes are specially designed for each developmental stage, from four month old babies to two- and three-year olds, and are nurturing for both parent and child.
-During each class there is time for movement, free exploration, singing and games, beginning with lullabies for newborns and moving onto interactive games as the children grow.
-A brief observation period gives parents the chance to practice bringing quiet awareness to their children’s ever-growing capacities, fostering appreciation and bonding.
-Each class also includes time for sharing.
+Classes are specially designed for each developmental stage, from babies starting at four months (Sweet Peas) to two- and three-year olds (Morning Glories), and are nurturing for both parent and child.
+Each class has time for movement, free exploration, singing and games, beginning with lullabies for newborns and moving into a morning similar to our Waldorf Nursery rhythm as the children grow.
+Each class also includes time for sharing and parenting support.

-- for babies ages four months to one year
+- for babies up to one year old with a caregiver

-The class time for each age group increases in length and the teacher adds new play possibilities and activities that correspond with the children’s development (for the toddlers, for instance, lively songs and nursery rhymes are added, along with new movement-oriented toys and a simple snack time).
-The two- and three-year-old children and their parents enjoy a full morning of nursery activities, including free play, circle time, bread baking, a hearty, family-style snack, a puppet story and outdoor play—and parents have the opportunity to create a simple, handmade toy for their child during class.
+Class time increases in length for each age group and the teacher adds new play possibilities and activities to correspond with the children’s development (lively songs and nursery rhymes are added for toddlers, along with new movement-oriented toys and a simple snack time).
+Two and three year-olds and their parents enjoy a full morning of nursery activities, including free play, circle time, bread baking, a hearty, family-style snack, a puppet story and outdoor play.
+Parents have the opportunity to create a simple, handmade toy for their child during class.

 Parent Child Garden Sessions

-Trice Atchison will lead the Parent Child Garden sessions.
+Trice Atchison leads the Parent Child Garden sessions.
 Trice holds a teaching certificate from Sophia’s Hearth Family Center in Keene, NH, a leading training center for those working with parents and children from birth to three within Waldorf settings.
-Trice also holds an MA in writing from Emerson College, Boston, and a BA in philosophy and psychology from Wheaton College, Norton, MA—and is currently studying healing puppetry for young children through the Juniper Tree School of Puppetry Arts, based in Colorado.
-She co-edited A Warm and Gentle Welcome, a book of essays on caring for children from birth to three, published by the Waldorf Early Childhood Association of North America, and taught parent-toddler classes at GBRSS for five years after creating and leading a parent-child program in northern Vermont.
+Trice also holds an MA in writing from Emerson College, Boston, and a BA in philosophy and psychology from Wheaton College, Norton, MA, and is currently studying healing puppetry for young children through Juniper Tree School of Puppetry Arts, based in Colorado.
+She co-edited A Warm and Gentle Welcome, a book of essays on caring for children from birth to three published by the Waldorf Early Childhood Association of North America, and taught parent-toddler classes at GBRSS for five years after creating and leading a parent-child program in northern Vermont.
 Trice also can be found singing jazz classics in and around the Berkshires.

 Parents today are bombarded with ideas about raising children.
 They really want to talk, to explore the questions that all parents have in common.
 As teachers, we offer our experience, we provide information and encouragement.
 Parents recognize intuitively what is right for their children.
 We all learn from sharing our insights and observations.